Meet Zeus, Dionysus and Athena

 As is proper for the ruler of the gods, Zeus comes first.
 You’ll hear about him in Plaka, the oldest part of the city.
 It’s in this corner, just a little off the main streets, that you’ll hear about his birth, his rise to power over his gruesome father, and his torrid love affair with Europa, the woman who gave her name to an entire continent.
 You’ll also taste some honey, which, as you’ll find out, was Zeus’ baby food.

 On Dionysiou Areopagitou, the marvelous pedestrian street around the Acropolis and the site of two ancient theaters, you’ll hear about Dionysus, god of wine and the theatrical arts.
 An extremely popular god in Greece and in early Rome, Dionysus eventually fell out of favor with the Romans, who frowned on the excesses associated with celebrating his rites.
-On this tour, the excesses will be minimal, but of course, we can’t talk about this happy god without raising a glass of red wine.
+On this family friendly walking tour, the excesses will be minimal, but of course, we can’t talk about this happy god without raising a glass of red wine.

 Ideal for families with children of all ages